com-480-data-visualization/MineralsViz/README.md

 | Alexandre Maillard     | 296188 |

-You can acess the website following this [link](https://com-480-data-visualization.github.io/MineralsViz/)
+You can access the website following this [link](https://com-480-data-visualization.github.io/MineralsViz/) You can access the process book [here](Process_book.pdf) You can access the screencast videos [here](Screencast_Presentation.mp4)

 Project architecture :
 ```